 - How it’s sold: Usually boneless

-- Where it’s from: Short loin behind the ribs
+- Where it’s from: Short loin (behind the ribs)

 - How to cook it: Cook over high heat — pan-sear, broil, or grill.
 Also makes great sandwiches like the Philly Cheesesteak.

-- Other names: Porterhouse
+- Other names: T-bone, date steak

 - How it’s sold: Bone in.
 According to USDA regulations, the tenderloin portion must be 1.25″ wide to be classified as a porterhouse and only .5″ wide to be classified as a T-bone.